AforAmpere/EnumPattEvo/README.md

 ## Getting Started

-Once you've cloned the repository, choose a rulespace from one of those seen in the Makefile, and do `make {rulespace}`.
+Once you've cloned the repository, choose a rulespace from one of those seen below, and do `make {rulespace}`.
 Out of the currently supported rulespaces, HROT is unique in that you can specify range={n} to the make command to specify the range of the neighborhood.
 Otherwise, it defaults to range 5.
 Each time you switch rulespaces, you need to recompile, which should only take a few seconds.
 Alternatively, you can change the output targets for the compilation to different executable names.

 If compilation fails, make sure you have make installed, and g++.
 If there are still issues, please let me know.

+## Rulespaces Supported

+INT, Isotropic Non-Totalistic range 1 2-state rules (non-B0)
+INTGen, INT Generations rules
+B0INT, B0 2-state INT rules
+BWSINT, Black-White 2-state symmetric INT rules
+HROT, High Range Outer Totalistic rules
+MAP, Asymmetric 2-state range 1 rules (non-B0)
+B0MAP, B0 MAP rules

 ## Searching